At a chilly French Open, Serena Williams finds her footing on clay

-Williams won her first clay-court match in 15 months in the opening round of the year’s final Grand Slam on Monday with a 7-6 (7-2), 6-0 win over fellow American Kristie Ahn.
-The 28-year-old broke Williams’ fearsome serve twice in the first set before the three-time French Open champion started moving — and serving — better.
+Williams won her first clay-court match in 15 months in the opening round of the year’s final Grand Slam on Monday, 7-6 (7-2), 6-0, over fellow American Kristie Ahn.
+The 28-year-old Ahn broke Williams’s fearsome serve twice in the first set before the three-time French Open champion started moving — and serving — better.

 Williams won the first set in 74 minutes and the second in 27.